 Whereas previously they may have chosen substance use to handle these difficult feelings, clients will now be able to use their newly found cognitive skills to tolerate these emotions.

 Acceptance and Commitment Therapy (ACT)

-ACT is borne out of CBT and is a therapeutic technique that uses aspects of mindfulness and acceptance principles to provide clients with a greater range of psychological flexibility at their disposal when responding to various situations.
+ACT in Cambridgeshire is borne out of CBT and is a therapeutic technique that uses aspects of mindfulness and acceptance principles to provide clients with a greater range of psychological flexibility at their disposal when responding to various situations.

 The main goal of ACT is to reduce the influence that the verbal process has on human cognition, which tends to lead to avoidant behaviour and to respond more authentically in a way that is aligned with a person’s true values.